 9010 Haley Center

-My primary fields are early American Literature and interdisciplinary American Studies.
-In particular, I study ways that American writers and expressive cultures have been shaped by transformative historical forces such as religion, public education, immigration, technology, and commercial media.
-Extended research into the evolving role of print media in the representation of religious life led to two of my books, Imaginary Friends: Representing Quakers in American Culture, 1650-1950 (University of Wisconsin Press, 2009) and Faithful Passages: American Catholicism in Literary Culture, 1844-1931 (University of Wisconsin Press, 2013).
+Jim Ryan's primary research fields are early American literature and interdisciplinary American studies.
+In particular, he studies ways that American writers and literary cultures have been shaped by transformative historical forces such as religion, politics, technology, and commercial media.
+A focus on the evolving role of print media in the representation of religious life led to his book, Imaginary Friends: Representing Quakers in American Culture, 1650-1950 (University of Wisconsin Press, 2009).